zaghem1234/powerbi-automated-sales-report/README.md

 ## 🔧 Requirements
 - The most recent Power BI Desktop version is advised but you can aslo you any previous reliable version.
 - A Corporate email is required for Microsoft Exchange Online, Support for Gmail or Yahoo is not available.
 It will attach the corporate email with Power BI.
-- Understanding the basics of how to filter and arrange emails in folders using Outlook rules option.
+- Understanding the basics of how to filter and arrange emails in folders using Outlook "Rules" option.

 ---